 There are three ways to write for online readers.
-Learn the basics on how to write for the Web below.
+Learn copywriting and how to write content for the Web below.

 You might have heard that writing for the Web is different than other writing.
 And you would be right.
 But it is not that simple.

 There are three types of writing for the Web.
 Each serves a different purpose.
 Each takes a different approach.
 If you master these three styles, you can write anything you will need to reach an online audience:

 Your conversion rate, however you measure it, depends on directly identifying the style you need to be most effective.

 Copywriting: how to write sales copy for the Web